minprog-platforms/project-noud333/README.md

 #### External components
 Either bootstrap or Javascript is probably necessary to save input and send it off to the program which will run the simulation.
+A python package that looks useful is Flask.
+It is a package that helps with web frameworks.
+Which overlaps with the python, web connection I want to make.
+It is also an easy way to get input from html into python which is what I will use it for.

 #### Similar projects
 By searching around I have found apps that seem like they do the same thing I want.
 The problem they all seem to share is that the simulation also needs to be made inside their system.
 Which is something I want to avoid as I would like to write my own version of the simulations.